 Put those words into search engines – what do they show you?
 Are there any websites similar to your landing theme?
 Take their keywords and put them on the list.
 If there is no relevant pages, maybe you should rethink your keywords – probably most of the humanity blessed/cursed with the Internet connection has a different view on your keyword meaning.
 Also, did you get any relevant suggestions from the search engine?
 Add them to the list as well.

 Now head to keyword research tools like Wordtracker, Bing Keyword Research Tool or Google AdWords Keyword Planner and feed them with your list.
 They will give you some additional suggestions and show you how many times a specific keyword has been searched for.
 From the list given, choose only the relevant keywords and save them along with a number of searches for each, in descending order.

-Now choose one and only one (don’t be greedy despite what you may have heard) keyword which best reflects the subject of your landing page and is on the top of your list at the same time.
-This will be your main keyword - the keyword for which you’ll be optimizing your squeeze page.
+Now choose one and only one keyword which best reflects the subject of your landing page and is on the top of your list at the same time.
+This will be your main keyword – the keyword for which you’ll be optimizing your squeeze page.
 The top 5 keywords from your list (excluding the main keyword) will be your additional keywords.

 This research can take quite a long time, but good news is that you can implement the next 6 steps much quicker.
-The hard part is done.
+The hard part of landing page SEO is done.